section-engineering-education/engineering-education/articles/internationalization-in-django/index.md

 Why should developers care?
 When one intends to scale their applications beyond the immediate environment, the need for internationalization arises.

 Django supports text translation.

 According to the Django official documentation:
 > Essentially, Django does two things:
 >
 > - It allows developers and template authors to specify which parts of their apps should be translated or formatted for local languages and cultures.
 > - It uses these hooks to localize Web apps for particular users according to their preferences.

-Developers do internationalization since it involves preparing software for localization -- target audience.
+Developers implement internationalization since it involves preparing the software for localization -- or the target audience.

 ### Translation strings and message files
 I18n involves translating from one language to another.
 We need to know which information (dynamic and static data) will be translated.
 One may choose to translate a fraction of a software application, whereas another can choose to translate the whole application.

 The selected information translated to the end user's language is referred to as "translation strings."